 1. If you have your heart set on a particular brand, you could look at what the most affordable bag option is.

 Perhaps you would be happy with something smaller or in a less luxurious fabric to get the brand you like.
+For example, if you’ve always wanted to own an Alexander McQueen piece, you could always choose a cardholder rather than a large bag.

 2. Look for discount designer handbags or those on sale.